nuwave/lighthouse/docs/master/api-reference/directives.md

   Is the value specific to a single user?
   """
   scope: CacheControlScope! = PUBLIC

+  """
+  Should the field inherit the `maxAge` of its parent field instead of using the default `maxAge`?
+  Mutually exclusive with `maxAge`.
+  """
+  inheritMaxAge: Boolean! = false
 ) on FIELD_DEFINITION | OBJECT | INTERFACE | UNION

 """